ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-quic.md

                              [ "#" fragment ]
 ~~~~~~~~~~~~~~~

-This document does not define any semantics to `path-abemtpy`, `query` or
+This document does not define any semantics to `path-abempty`, `query` or
 `fragment` portions of the URI, nor does it delegate those to the host owners.
 Any QuicTransport implementation MUST ignore those until a subsequent
 specification assigns semantics to those.